-The quarterly sample size of the people aged 15-66 is 15,600.
+The quarterly sample size of the people aged 15-66 is 15 600.
 Persons aged 16-66 years that were registered as unemployed in a specific quarter prior to the survey quarter are selected with a higher probability than their relative proportion of the total population.
 Thus, Stratum 1) is drawn from the Unemployment Register whereas other 15-66 year olds (Stratum 2)) are drawn from the Population Register.
-Additional 1,065 individuals aged 67-74 years are drawn the Population Register (Stratum 3)).
+Additional 1 065 individuals aged 67-74 years are drawn the Population Register (Stratum 3)).

-Respondents are questioned 3 times.
-First time in the initial quarter, then the following quarter and yet a third time a year later.
+Respondents are surveyed 3 times.
+First time in the initial quarter, then the following quarter and for the third time a year apart from the initial quarter.
 One-third of the sample is renewed each quarter.